iiamthestorm/rei-notes/人生、夢、日本/漫画とアニメと映画/THINGS I WANT TO DO (NO DEADLINE).md

 c&p part 2 chapter 7
 1. Marmeladov Death
 2. Raskolnikov generosity to give marmeladov wife money even tho he also in need of money
-3. Katerina daughter that run and hug raskolnikov
+3. Katerina daughter "Polenka" that run and hug raskolnikov
 4. Raskolnikov have a strength to live again
 5. Raskolnikov met his mom and sister and fainted along the way